-- All original or electronic copies (in color) of minor waiver forms must be retained by the Regions for at least four (4) years and one (1) month, but it is recommended that they be retained until the minor reaches age 18. - Regions may, but are not required, to set up a suitable, clearly defined "spectator area" at events so that minors who are not able to get a waiver signed, do not have to be turned away.
-This area must be approved by the event safety steward in his/her sole discretion. - The "spectator area" should be well away from any moving cars, including the paddock.
+- All original or electronic copies (in color) of minor waiver forms must be retained by the Regions for at least ninety five (95) months after the minor reaches age 18. - Regions may, but are not required, to set up a suitable, clearly defined "spectator area" at events

+Junior Participation Program (JPP)

+- 16 and 17 year old, fully licensed - Children/Step-Children/Grandchildren/Nieces/Nephews of PCA Members and the PCA Member must be in attendance - May participate as Driver in Autocross or Gymkhana, or Navigator in Rally - Minor must sign Assumption of Risk form - Both parents/guardians must sign the Waiver for Minors in Restricted Areas, Driving or Riding, but can sign away from site if notarized - Preserve waiver for 95 months after the minor is 18 years old digitally is fine so that minors who are not able to get a waiver signed, do not have to be turned away.
+This area must be approved by the event safety steward in his/her sole discretion.

+• The "spectator area" should be well away from any moving cars, including the paddock.
 There should be virtually no chance of a child sustaining injury while in the area and the area should be supervised to ensure that children remain in the area.